 'Uncle Vanya': Theater Review

-Rupert Everett makes his stage directing debut with this new version of Chekhov's tragicomic classic, also playing the lead role as Vanya.
+Rupert Everett makes his stage directing debut and plays the title role in this new version of Chekhov's tragicomic classic by David Hare.

 After almost four decades of screen and stage stardom, Rupert Everett has belatedly changed lanes recently, making his debut as both film and theater director.
-Having directed and starred as Oscar Wilde in The Happy Prince (2018), he is now doing double duty again with this new version of Anton Chekhov's melancholy 1898 classic Uncle Vanya.
-He plays the eponymous anti-hero, a boozy cynic grieving over a lifetime of squandered promise and thwarted passion as his 50th birthday looms.
-Everett has described the play as a farce, though this listless production plays it closer to low-voltage soap opera.
+Having directed and starred as Oscar Wilde in last year's The Happy Prince, he is now doing double-duty again with this new version of Anton Chekhov's melancholy 1898 classic Uncle Vanya.
+Everett plays the eponymous antihero, a boozy cynic grieving over a lifetime of squandered promise and thwarted passion as his 50th birthday looms.
+He has described the play as a farce, though this listless production plays it closer to low-voltage soap opera.

 Everett is working with classy ingredients here, including a specially commissioned new adaptation of the text by veteran British playwright David Hare.
 The pair previously collaborated on an acclaimed 2012 revival of Hare's The Judas Kiss, with Everett again playing Wilde, which earned warm reviews in London and New York.